lanl-ansi/PowerModelsSecurityConstrained.jl/README.md

 # PowerModelsSecurityConstrained

-A PowerModels Extension for Security Constrained Optimization Problems
+A PowerModels extension for Security-Constrained Optimization problems.

+## License

+This software is provided under a BSD license as part of the Grid Optimization Competition Solvers project, C19076.